H4HWV2011/msjarvis-public-docs/thesis/13-qualia-engine-and-introspective-state.md

   Fields record scores, labels, or flags from judge and validation components, including whether safety checks passed, whether DGM validation ran, which lenses or constitutional rules were applied, and which layers were active or inactive in a given pipeline.
 Boolean or categorical flags can represent whether a response was blocked, altered, or routed through a fallback path.
 Work on constitutional AI and judge models, such as Bai et al. (https://arxiv.org/abs/2212.08073) and Zheng et al. (https://arxiv.org/abs/2306.05685), provides templates for such evaluation fields.

 - **Narrative and qualia text**
   A short textual description ties together the event: what the user asked for, which subsystems were involved, what information was retrieved, how the system responded, and whether any notable evaluations or constraints fired.
-The Qualia Engine and Experience Generator are natural providers for this narrative layer, as they already produce emotional, semantic, and community‑oriented summaries of content that can be incorporated into human‑readable descriptions.
+The Qualia Engine and qualitative experience generators are natural providers for this narrative layer, as they already produce emotional, semantic, and community‑oriented summaries of content that can be incorporated into human‑readable descriptions.

 While a single central `IntrospectiveRecord` model is not yet implemented as a unified class, the pieces of this schema are already produced by existing services.
 The chapter’s schema describes how these pieces can be composed into an explicit, inspectable record type going forward.